Four-Nine-Digital/ivs-ssc-example/README.md

 We haven't integrated with Low-latency streaming yet so you can go ahead and click on **Leave Stage** in BOTH your tabs to end streaming.

-## set up the Lambda function that broadcasts to a Low-latency channel
+## Set up the Lambda function that broadcasts to a Low-latency channel

-### Step 1. set up the Lambda function
+### Step 1.
+Set up the Lambda function
 1. Search for the Lambda service in your AWS Console.
 2. Click on **Functions** in the left menu
 3. Click on **Create function**